Yandex Cloud

 • disk_type_id: Disk type.

-• host_specs: Cluster host settings as an array of elements, one for each host.
+• host_specs: Cluster host settings as an array of elements, one per host.
 Each element has the following structure:

 • zone_id: Availability zone.